VIXX: 2017–2019: Shangri-La, Eau de VIXX, Reincarnation, "Walking"

-2020–present: Hongbin's departure, N and Hyuk's departure from Jellyfish
+2020–present: Hongbin and Ravi's departure, member agency changes, Continuum

+On July 6, 2020, Ken enlisted in the South Korean military, where he joined the military band.
+He was discharged on January 5, 2022.

 On August 7, 2020, Jellyfish Entertainment announced that Hongbin had departed from VIXX and that the group would be continuing activities as five members.

-On October 31, 2020, it was announced that N has chosen not to renew his contract with Jellyfish Entertainment, but he will continue as a part of VIXX.
+On October 7, 2020, N was officially discharged after having completed his military service.
+Shortly thereafter, on October 31, 2020, it was announced that N has chosen not to renew his contract with Jellyfish Entertainment, but he will continue as a part of VIXX.
 N officially signed with 51k on November 4.

+On September 9, 2021, Leo was discharged after completing his military service.

 On June 1, 2022, Hyuk announced that he would be leaving Jellyfish Entertainment, but he will continue as a part of VIXX.

-Ravi started his mandatory military service on October 27, 2022 as a social worker after completing basic training.
+Ravi started his mandatory military service on October 27, 2022, as a social worker after completing basic training.
 On January 12, 2023, Ravi was reported to be under investigation on suspicion of violating military law by using an illegal military exemption scheme.

-In December 2022, VIXX posted a digital cover of "Gonna Be Alright" online on their official SNS account, The single released on January 3, 2023.
+In December 2022, VIXX posted a digital cover of "Gonna Be Alright" online on their official SNS account, the single has been released on January 3, 2023.

+On April 11, 2023, Jellyfish Entertainment announced that Ravi had departed from VIXX following his violation on military law by using an illegal military exemption scheme.

+On November 21, 2023, VIXX released a music video for their song "Amnesia", the lead single for their new mini album Continuum, which came out on the same day.

+On March 3, 2024, Jellyfish Entertainment announced that Leo and Ken were leaving the agency, but intended to continue their activities with VIXX.

+On March 21, 2024, Hyuk's agency Companion Company announced that he would be starting his mandatory military service as a public service worker on April 18.

+On May 3, 2024, VIXX announced that their 6th Fanmeeting "VIXX St★rlight 6th Fanmeeting" will held at KBS Arena Hall from May 18 to 19.